ufs-community/uwtools/docs/index.rst

 | **CLI**: ``uw forecast -h``
 | **API**: ``import uwtools.api.drivers.forecast``

-This driver is the first of its kind (with many others to come) and takes a few pieces of information from the user – the model, the time, and a structured YAML – and it runs a forecast via batch job or as an executable.
+This driver is the first of its kind (with many others to come) and takes a few pieces of information from the user --- the model, the time, and a structured YAML --- and runs a forecast via batch job or as an executable.
 That simple.

-We've helped by providing a JSON Schema that allows you to validate your YAML to ensure you’ve got it right!
+We've helped by providing a JSON Schema that allows you to validate your YAML to ensure you've got it right!

 Over time, we'll add many other drivers to support a variety of UFS components from pre-processing to post-processing, along with many data assimilation components.